Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * Azure portal onboarding is now available through [EasyStart Onboarding](https://aka.ms/portalfx/easystart).

-* Azure portal onboarding is self-served using the service tree​ metadata
+* Azure portal onboarding is self-served using the service tree metadata

-* Partners won't be required to update any configuration files in Azure portal repositories.​
+* Partners won't be required to update any configuration files in Azure portal repositories.

 * No need to raise pull requests or cherry-picking changes across different branches for onboarding or updating configuration.

 * Partners can onboard to the Azure portal using Easy Start experience that will update the corresponding service tree database.

-* Portal team will pull the configuration from service tree and deploy the configuration to all clouds​ and across all portal and hosting service branches
+* Portal team will pull the configuration from service tree and deploy the configuration to all clouds and across all portal and hosting service branches

 * Any manual updates to the Azure portal configuration using pull requests will be discarded or overridden by our automation pipeline.